vimde/RiskCards/README.md

 # RiskCards

-Your job: clean up the code as much as you can stand.
+Your job: clean up the code as much as you can.

 This is "real" code, i.e. actually used in a production piece of working open source software.
 It is what it is; please do not judge (it is not mine, either).
 Note that it's a little worse than it appeared in production--I simply inlined a few methods to add a little fun to the exercise.